Prepare your development environment on Linux

 Set up a local cluster

-If the installation is successful, you should be able to start a local cluster.
+Once the installation completes, you should be able to start a local cluster.

 Run the cluster setup script.